loosolab/UROPA/docs/output.md

 The different outputs will be explained thoroughly below.

 #Output Files
-* **Uropa_AllHits**  : The basic output table giving for each peak at least a hit which is valid according to the query's parameters.
-If more than one features are valid, all are shown in this table.
+* **Uropa_AllHits**  : The basic output table giving for each peak all valid annotations and additionally NA rows for invalid annotations.

-* **Uropa_BestperQuery_Hits** : .For each peak only one feature is assigned,the closest one.If more queries are given and each query validates different features, one feature per query is assigned to the peak.

 * **Uropa_FinalHits** : The table which can be the most useful for peak annotation.It provides the best-selected feature according to the config criteria for annotating each peak.
 The closest distance is the basic parameter for the selection.
 It also summarizes the 'BestperQuery_Hits' by chosing the closest feature for each peak in case more queries are given and each query validates a different feature.

-* **Uropa_Reformatted_HitsperPeak** : This table is created by an optional flag in the command line when running UROPA: ` uropa.sh -i [..] -o [..] -r`.
-It creates a compact table with all hits per peak per query in one line, separated by semicolon, so one can have all the annotated features per peak at once.It is therefore created only when multiple queries are given.
+* **Uropa_BestperQuery_Hits** : Only if more than one query is specified: Best valid annotation per query for each peak.

+* **Uropa_Reformatted_HitsperPeak** : Only if more than one query is specified and the *-r* parameter is used: Compact table with best per query annotation in one row.

-* **Results_Summary.pdf** : In this document one can obtain graphical information of the peak annotation run by UROPA,depending on the configuration file requirements and the output tables created ('BestperQuery_Hits' or 'FinalHits' are used).
+* **Results_Summary.pdf** : Only if the *-s* parameter is used: Graphical information of the peak annotation run by UROPA.

 **Note** : The output files will be named additionally by the output directory name where they are located, for convenience in further use and transfer of files.
 Example  : ChIPannot/Uropa_AllHits_*ChIPannot*.txt